containers/bootc/docs/src/bootc-install.md

 podman run --rm --privileged -v /var/lib/containers:/var/lib/containers -v /:/target \
              --pid=host --security-opt label=type:unconfined_t \
              <image> \
-             bootc install to-filesystem --replace=alongside /target
+             bootc install to-existing-root
 ```

+It is assumed in this command that the target rootfs is pased via `-v /:/target` at this time.

+As noted above, the data in `/boot` will be wiped, but everything else in the existing
-At the current time, leftover data in `/` is **NOT** automatically cleaned up.
+operating `/` is **NOT** automatically cleaned up.
 This can
 be useful, because it allows the new image to automatically import data from the previous
 host system!
-For example, things like SSH keys or container images can be copied
-and then deleted from the original.
+For example, container images, database, user home directory data, config
+files in `/etc` are all available after the subsequent reboot in `/sysroot` (which
+is the "physical root").

+A special case of this trick is using the `--root-ssh-authorized-keys` flag to inherit
+root's SSH keys (which may have been injected from e.g. cloud instance userdata
+via a tool like `cloud-init`).
+To do this, just add
+`--root-ssh-authorized-keys /target/root/.ssh/authorized_keys`
+to the above.

 ### Using `bootc install to-filesystem --source-imgref <imgref>`